NumPy Exponential Distribution

 Using Tuple of Ints for Parameters

-To use a tuple of ints for the 'size' parameter to specify the output shape, you need to pass the tuple as an argument when calling the function or method.
+To use a tuple of integers for the 'size' parameter to specify the output shape, pass the tuple as an argument when calling the function or method.
 The tuple should contain the desired dimensions for the output shape.
 For example, if you want the output shape to be (m, n, k), where m, n, and k are integers, you would pass (m, n, k) as the 'size' parameter.

 Applications of Exponential Distribution in Real Life